Recording class#

 Export native data to cloud-like format.

-Export eye-tracking data to Eye-tracking-BIDS format.
+Export eye-tracking data to Eye-Tracking-BIDS format.

 export_motion_bids(motion_dir[, prefix, ...])